Chapter 36 : Stepping on a Serpent

 “Reparo,” I said, pointing my wand at a crack in the blackboard, and watched as it sealed itself.
 I turned to Hector, who was fixing one of the desks near the front of the room.
 “Hector, do you think you’ll fight in the war?
 Searching out Death Eaters and stuff?”

 He paused, leaning against the desk whose leg he had just reattached.
 “I don’t know,” he said.
-“I’ve always been against war.
-It’s not really my fight.”
+“I’ve always been against war, and I don’t want to get involved in any violence if I can help it.”

-“But it will be,” I said.
-“The war won’t spare anyone.
+“That’s how I feel too, usually,” I said.
+“But someone has to fight, because the war won’t spare anyone.
 Everyone is going to lose someone – you and I already have.”

 I smiled grimly.
 “Neither do I, but Voldemort does, and he’s on the winning side, isn’t he?
 I’d love to sit him down with a cup of tea and tell him to call off his rubbish, but he’d Avada Kedavra me in a heartbeat.
 If he even has a heart, which I doubt.”

-Hector laughed, turned his attention to fixing another desk, and then said, “You know I’ll always support you, Mel.
+Hector laughed, turned his attention to reattaching a door onto a cupboard, and then said, “You know I’ll always support you, Mel.
 I’m on your side.
 Someone has to resist him, and I’m really proud that you want to do it.
-But I can’t.”
+But I can’t.
+I don’t want to put Althea at any more risk than she’s already facing – we’re thinking about leaving the country for a while, if the war is still going on when she leaves Hogwarts next year.”

 “I understand,” I said.
 “And thank you.”